 Steptoe is widely recognized as one of the world’s leading law firms in matters arising under the agreements of the World Trade Organization (WTO).
-In 2018, Steptoe was - for the 11th year - one of only two law firms in the world that received a top-tier ranking from Chambers Global for its WTO practice.
+Steptoe has, for over a decade, consistently been one of only two law firms in the world that received a top-tier ranking from Chambers Global for its WTO practice.

 Steptoe has advised WTO Members and private sector interests in more than 50 different WTO dispute settlement proceedings.
 Steptoe has represented and advised clients at every stage of dispute settlement, and is among the few law firms in the world that regularly appear on behalf of WTO Members in both panel and Appellate Body proceedings.
 We work with our clients to develop case strategies, participate in the consultations process, prepare written submissions, and present arguments before panels and the Appellate Body.